 A clear understanding of the information provided here will assist you and your parents in the subject selection process.
 Students will be studying six courses across Year 11 and Year 12.
 Each of these will require dedicated effort in order to succeed.
-Use the information here to help you decide which five courses, together with Religion and Life, will best suit your abilities, interests and aspirations.
+Use the information here to help you decide which four courses, together with an English and Religion and Life course, will best suit your abilities, interests and aspirations.